 There are various methods and tools available for knife sharpening.
 Whetstone is one of the best methods to get a shiny, smooth sharp edge of your knife.
 It’s a preferred method of sharpening which doesn’t grind away too much of your blade for this it’s suitable for use on either Japanese or Western knives.
 Actually, it’s the easiest, fastest and most effective way to sharpen knives.

-Whetstone or wetstone which is correct?
-The question arises because the words wet and whet sound alike.
+Whetstone or wet stone which is correct?
+The question arises because of the words wet and whet sound alike.
 Actually, they are different, and this is a common source of confusion.
-The proper word is actually whet, when used about sharpening stones.
+The proper word actually is whet, when used about sharpening stones.
 Whet means to sharpen.